 Apply for Admission to Brevard College

-Applying is the first step to deciding if a school is the right fit for you.
-Because financial aid status is so important for many students, our admissions application also doubles as an application for our Half-Tuition Scholarship!
+Applying is the first step to deciding if a school is the right fit for you!
+The admissions application also doubles as an application for Merit Scholarships!

 Congratulations on your decision to apply for admission!